melaniedaniel7/Using-Linux-commands-to-manage-file-permissions/File permissions in Linux.md

 # File permissions in Linux

+Disclaimer: This project was created as part of my learning journey through the Google Professional Cybersecurity Certificate offered on Coursera.
+Some activities and content within this project were provided by the course as part of my coursework.
+All credit for such content belongs to Google and Coursera, and I acknowledge their role in supporting the completion of this project.

 ### Project description
 In this activity I acted as a security professional at a large organization.
 In this scenario I primarily work with the research team.